Topological Modes in Monitored Quantum Dynamics

 The physical intuition for the two topologically distinct area-law phases is as follows: In the long-time limit, the two types of dynamical phases are dominated by the measurements that dimerize the Majorana chain on the even (odd) links.
 Their spatial DW must host a protected DTDM, equivalent to a Majorana mode that cannot be measured by itself.
 In a complementary picture, the dynamics of the two area-law phases in the 1+1D spacetime correspond to the quantum states of the two classes of disordered topological superconductors in 2-spatial dimensions in class DIII~\cite{jian2022criticality}.
 Therefore, the spacetime DW between the two area-law phases must exhibit nontrivial dynamics of the DTDMs.
 Below, we confirm and reify these intuitions by investigating concrete circuit models with a DW between the two area-law phases.

 \textit{Domain-wall dynamics}---In exploring the phase diagram Fig.~\ref{fig:DIII}, we keep the $p$ homogeneous in spacetime.
 To study DWs and DTDMs, we generalize $p$ to a smoothly-varying spacetime-dependent probability $p(i,t)$ for measuring odd links, while locally maintaining $p_{\rm even} +p_{\rm odd}=1$.
 By programming $p(i,t)$, we can create spacetime domains (with $p<p_{c,1}$ and $p>p_{c,2}$) dominated by one of the two area-law dynamical phases with DWs in between.
 As a concrete example, we consider a 128-site Majorana chain with a spacetime configuration $p(i,t)$ shown in Fig.~\ref{fig:DIII_DW}(a).
 This configuration starts with a uniform $p<p_{c,1}$ at $t=0$.
 A pair of DWs are introduced at $i=\frac{L}{4}$ and $i=\frac{3L}{4}$ at time $t=1$, with two DTDMs expected to emerge.
 For later times, we program $p(i,t)$ so that the two DWs cross and continue propagating until $t=80$.
+This dynamics is robust against changing the steepness of the DW profile as the smoothness only affects the localization length of the DTDMs.

 To examine the entanglement evolution in the physical Majorana chain, we introduce a reference Majorana chain of the same length [gray dots in Fig.~\ref{fig:DIII_DW}(d)] that is mode-by-mode maximally entangled with the physical chain at $t=0$.
 The EE $S_p$ between the physical and reference chains evolves [Fig.~\ref{fig:DIII_DW}(c)] as the physical chain undergoes the monitored circuit evolution.
 Since we are considering a free-fermion system, we can use the entanglement contour (EC) $s_p(i)$ to spatially resolve the physical chain's entanglement with the reference chain~\cite{chen2014entanglement}.
 Note that $s_p(i)$ is \textit{not} the EE at the site $i$ and satisfies $\sum_{i} s_{p}(i)=S_{p}$ (see Sec.~\ref{sec:EE} for its definition).
 Figure~\ref{fig:DIII_DW}(b) shows the time evolution of $s_{p}(i)$ for a typical quantum trajectory in the monitored dynamics governed by $p(i,t)$ shown in Fig.~\ref{fig:DIII_DW}(a).